 Proving that a God outside the universe doesn’t exist requires knowing all that is outside the universe.
 This presents two problems: (1) No one has been outside the universe, and (2) No one can exhaustively know what is outside the universe (much less inside the universe).
 To make the ascertain that God doesn’t exist requires complete knowledge of what does exist, and no one has ever or will ever achieve this.

 Let’s take that argument back to God.
-I don’t have to know about God comprehensively to know he exists.
-In fact, knowing an eternal God comprehensively would require being God since only God knows God comprehensively.
+I don’t have to know about God exhaustively to know he exists.
+In fact, knowing an eternal God exhaustively would require being God since only God knows God exhaustively.
 But my lack of certain knowledge does not automatically means that the knowledge that I do have is invalid.
 God exists.

 Atheism Denies All Religious Human Experience Without A Evidentiary Foundation For That Denial